 - a.
-Informed consent requires that the researcher provides complete information to the participant (and where applicable, parents or guardians) about the risks and benefits associated with participation in the research study, which then allows the participants and parents or guardians to make an informed decision about whether or not to participate. - Participants must be informed that their participation is voluntary and that they are free to stop participating at any time (i.e., they may participate or decline to participate, with no adverse consequences of nonparticipation or aborted participation). - c.
+Informed consent requires that the researcher provides complete information to the participant (and where applicable, parents or guardians) about the risks and benefits associated with participation in the research study, which then allows the participants and parents or guardians to make an informed decision about whether or not to participate. - b.
+Participants must be informed that their participation is voluntary and that they are free to stop participating at any time (i.e., they may participate or decline to participate, with no adverse consequences of nonparticipation or aborted participation). - c.
 Informed consent may not involve coercion. - d.
 When written parental permission is required and the study includes a survey, the survey must be attached to the consent form. - e.
 The student researcher may request that the IRB waive the requirement for written informed consent/parental permission in his/her research plan if the project meets specific requirements.
-See section on IRB waivers for more information about situations in which written parental permission and/or written informed consent can be waived by the IRB. - 5.
-The research study must be in compliance with all privacy laws (e.g., U.S. Family Educational Rights and Privacy Act (FERPA)
+See section on IRB waivers for more information about situations in which written parental permission and/or written informed consent can be waived by the IRB.

-and the U.S. Health Insurance Portability and Accountability Act (HIPAA)) when they apply to the project (e.g. the project involves medical information).

-- Students are prohibited from independently diagnosing disease, administering medication, and/or performing medical procedures on human participants. - A student may observe and collect data for analysis of medical procedures, medication/treatment efficacy, and diagnosis of illness, only under the direct supervision of a licensed health care provider/professional. - b.
+- (e.g., U.S. Family Educational Rights and Privacy Act (FERPA) and the U.S. Health Insurance Portability and Accountability Act (HIPAA)) when they apply to the project (e.g. the project involves medical information). - Students are prohibited from independently diagnosing 6. disease, administering medication, and/or performing medic procedures on human participants. - a.
+A student may observe and collect data for analysis of medical procedures, medication/treatment efficacy, and diagnosis of illness, only under the direct supervision of licensed health care provider/professional. - b.
 This Healthcare provider/professional must be named in the research plan/ protocol approved by the IRB.
-The IRB must also confirm that the student is not violating the appropriate practice act (medical, nursing, pharmacy, etc) of the state or country in which he/she is conducting the research. - 7.
-Student researchers may NOT publish or display information in a report that identifies the human participants directly or through identifiers linked to the participants (including photographs) without the written consent of the participant(s) (Public Health Service Act, 42, USC 241 (d)). - 8.
+The IR must also confirm that the student is not violating the appropriate practice act (medical, nursing, pharmacy, et of the state or country in which he/she is conducting the research. - c.
+Students are prohibited from providing diagnostic or medical information to participants without direct supervision and involvement of a medical professional.
+This includes publishing diagnostic apps on public websites or app stores without appropriate FDA approva - 7.
+Student researchers may NOT publish or display information in a report that identifies the human participants directly or through identifiers linked to the participants (including photographs) without the written consent of the participant (Public Health Service Act, 42, USC 241 (d)). - 8.
 All published instruments that are not in the public domain must be administered, scored and interpreted by a Qualified Scientist as required by the instrument publisher.
-Any and all use and distribution of the test must be in accordance with the publisher's requirements, including procurement of legal copies of the instrument. - 9.
-Studies that involve the collection of data via use of the internet (e.g., email, web-based surveys) are allowed, but researchers should be aware that they can pose challenges in a) collecting anonymous data, b) obtaining informed consent and c) ensuring that participants are of the appropriate age to give informed consent.
-See the Online Survey Consent Procedures. - 10.
-After initial IRB approval, a student with any proposed changes in the Research Plan must repeat the approval process and regain approval before resuming interaction (recruitment, data collection) with human participants. - 11.
-After experimentation and before competition, the Affiliated Fair SRC will review for compliance with all rules. - 12.
-The following forms are required for studies involving human participants: - a.
-Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan/Project Summary, and Approval Form (1B) - b.
-Human Participants Form (4) for projects reviewed by school IRB or IRB approval documentation from an RRI and all applicable informed consents and survey(s) - c.
-Regulated Research Institution Form (1C), when applicable - d.
-Qualified Scientist Form (2), when applicable - e.
-Risk Assessment (3) when applicable
+Any and all use and distribution of the test must be in accordance with the publisher's requirements, including procurement of lega copies of the instrument. - Studies that involve the collection of data via use of the 9 internet (e.g., email, web-based surveys) are allowed, but researchers should be aware that they can pose challenges collecting anonymous data, obtaining informed consent, an ensuring that participants are of the appropriate age to give informed consent. - Studies that involve the use of minors in conducting online surveys must have Informed Consent and the parent/guardian of the minor must provide written parental permission before the survey may be given to the minor.
+The procedures used to obtain parental permission must be described in the Research Plan. - b.
+In order to protect the confidentiality of the participants it is extremely important that IP addresses, as well as the data provided, be safeguarded.
+Precautions must be delineated in the Research Plan.